-In rare cases it can also be contracted from contaminated foods including:
+In rare cases the infection can also be contracted from contaminated foods including:

 Impetigo is highly contagious.
 People with skin lesions or blisters should not handle food until the infection has cleared.

-A ten-day course of antibiotics is the standard treatment for streptococcal infection – group A. Antibiotics which may be prescribed include:
+A course of antibiotics is the standard treatment for group A streptococcal infection; the duration will depend on the site of infection.
+Antibiotics which may be prescribed include:

-- Erythromycin if you are allergic to penicillin
+- a cephalosporin or macrolide antibiotic if you are allergic to penicillin

-If your child develops streptococcal infection – group A, including scarlet fever or impetigo, you should:
+If your child develops group A streptococcal infection, including scarlet fever or impetigo:

-- Keep them away from children’s settings such childcare centres or school until your child has received at least 24 hours of antibiotic treatment and the child feels well.
+- keep them away from children’s settings such childcare centres or school until your child has received at least 24 hours of antibiotic treatment and they feel well

-- Make sure your child completes the entire course of antibiotics.
+- ensure your child completes the entire course of antibiotics

 If your streptococcal infection is not treated, you could remain infectious for between 10 and 21 days.
 An untreated infection with a pus-filled discharge can remain infectious for months.

 It is important to complete any course of antibiotics you are prescribed.

 This page has been produced in consultation with and approved by: